 - Be a good listener and follow instructions accurately

 - Be resilient and have the ability to stick with a task, even if things don’t go to plan, and learn from setbacks

 - Literacy and numeracy skills will be supported throughout the course

 - 2 x 3 hours sessions per week over two weeks.

 - Learning will take place in a classroom – face to face delivery in an ICT Suite.
-PC's and access to tablet devices during delivery of the course are available however we encourage you to bring your own device to be able practice your digital skills though not essential.
+PC's and access to tablet devices during delivery of the course are available.
+We encourage you to bring your own device to be able practice your digital skills though this is not essential.